epics-containers/epics-containers.github.io/docs/user/explanations/introduction.rst

 epics-containers-cli
 ~~~~~~~~~~~~~~~~~~~~
-This define the developer's 'outside of the container' helper tool.
+This is the developer's 'outside of the container' helper tool.
 The command
 line entry point is **ec**.

 The project is a python package featuring simple command
 line functions for deploying, monitoring building and debugging
 Generic IOCs and IOC instances.
 It is a wrapper
 around the standard command line tools kubectl, podman/docker, helm, and git
 but saves typing and provides help and command line completion.
+It also
+can teach you how to use these tools by showing you the commands it is
+running.

 See `CLI` for details.